axboe/fio/HOWTO.rst

 **wait**
 	   Wait for `offset` microseconds.
 Everything below 100 is discarded.
 	   The time is relative to the previous `wait` statement.
+Note that action `wait` is not allowed as of version 3, as the same behavior can be achieved using timestamps.
 **read**
 	   Read `length` bytes beginning from `offset`.
 **write**